lander0s/ping-tunnel/README.md

 ## In contrast with ptunnel, this tool:
 - Allows you to forward multiple TCP ports to different destinations at the same time (see [config file](https://github.com/DavidLanderosAlcala/ping-tunnel/blob/master/ping-tunnel.json))
-- Works on Windows (no mingw required)
+- Works on Windows 10 (No MinGW required)

 ## Supported platforms
-- Windows
+- Windows 10
 - Linux

 ## Usage